 Welcome to DANETV

-Danish Center for Verification of Climate and Environmental Technologies, DANETV, offers independent testing of technologies and products for the reduction and monitoring of climate impact and climate effects with special focus on technology areas of importance to environmental and climatic development and with strong positions for the Danish technology industry:
+Danish Center for Verification of Climate and Environmental Technologies, DANETV, offers independent testing of technologies and products for the reduction and monitoring of environmental and climate impacts with in the following technology areas:

 - Environmental technologies for water treatment and monitoring